 - Previous chemotherapy with drugs known as alkylating agents.

-- Mutation in a gene known as the retinoblastoma (Rb) gene or other genes.
+- Mutation in a gene known as the retinoblastoma (Rb) or other genes.

-- Associated conditions, such as hereditary retinoblastoma, Paget’s disease of the bone, Li-Fraumeni syndrome, Rothmund-Thomson syndrome, tuberous sclerosis,and Diamond-Blackfan anemia.
+- Associated conditions include hereditary retinoblastoma, Paget’s disease of the bone, Li-Fraumeni syndrome, Rothmund-Thomson syndrome, tuberous sclerosis, and Diamond-Blackfan anemia.

 - Implantation of metal to repair previous fractures.

 As with other cancers, there is no single cause of bone cancer.
 In general, cancers arise when average cell growth and proliferation are interrupted, allowing abnormal cells (cancer cells) to divide and grow out of control.